gamalielcabria/gamalielcabria.github.io/GLGY699_Genomics/Lesson3-1.md

 # TO DO:

 1. Create a HMM profile for your clade of interest and other neighboring clades
-2. Download five genomes and fetch their proteomic sequences
-3. Find how many of those genomes has homolog of your protein.
+2. Run `hmmsearch` for the each outgroup and ingroup HMMs to your annotated protein sequence
-4. Defend that it is likely functionally similar to your protein.
+3. Defend that it is likely functionally similar to your protein.

 # Acknowledgement
 This tutorial uses screenshots from GGTree and iTOL wikis/websites.
 Any grievances, please let me know.